cosmic-bytes/terminal-typing-go/README.md

 # terminal-typing-go

-## This is a terminal-based typing test.
+## Terminal-based typing game

-### It is still in development and made purely for fun.
+This is a single-player game that pulls a random quote from an open API and assesses your typing speed in a terminal TUI.